Brain fog: explained

 What is brain fog?

 Brain fog is typically characterized by poor concentration, trouble focusing, the inability to problem solve and that ‘fuzzy head’ feeling.
-It dates back to the early 1800s, when physician Georg Greiner used the words “clouding of consciousness” and “fogging of the light of reason” to articulate the cognitive side-effects of different ailments.
+It dates back to the early 1800s, when physician Georg Greiner used the words “clouding of consciousness” and “fogging of the light of reason” to articulate the effects of age-related cognitive decline.
 Since then, brain fog has been used to describe ‘sluggish thinking’ - which seems to have become a post-pandemic, global phenomenon.
 But let’s get one thing straight - brain fog isn’t a scientific term.
-It’s a phrase used to describe what is often related to a deeper issue – and in fact, it’s tied to many underlying health conditions.
+It’s a phrase used to describe what is often related to a feeling of not being able to think clearly.

 What scientists do know is that this common sensation is just a passing feeling, but if you are experiencing brain fog on a regular basis – that's when it becomes an issue.
 The good news?
-By identifying some of the key root causes, you can take the necessary steps to help kick brain fog to the curb.
+By identifying some of the key root causes, you can take the necessary steps for a brain fog solution and help kick signs of brain fog to the curb.

 Common causes of brain fog